mzyw603/Epikast-Exercise/README.md

 ### Prerequisites
 * Linux or MacOS

-Windows can be used as well but in that case we suggest running a Linux distro (ex.
+Windows can be used as well but, in that case we suggest running a Linux distro (ex.
 [Ubuntu](https://ubuntu.com/download)) on a Virtual Machine (ex.
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads)).

 ### Generate a SSH key
 Pico.sh is a platform based entirely on SSH.
 To be able to use it we need a SSH key that uses ED25519.
 To generate a key: